MeerkatBoss/hash_table/README.md

 is not required.

 Assembly-based optimizations cannot be applied universally.
-However, if the performance affecting function can be optimized using assembly, the usage of inline assembly can significantly shorten the program execution time.
+However, if the performance-affecting function can be optimized using assembly, the usage of inline assembly can significantly shorten the program execution time.